npmcomponent/manuelstofer-richardparker/Readme.md

 ### Extensibility

 New commands can be added quite easily as compile time marcros.
-To see how its done checkout the native marcros like has, each and path.
+To see how its done checkout the native macros like has, each and pointer.